 - Portugal continually struggled to attract refugees as the location is distant from where they begin their journey.
 Many refugees aim for Central Europe because of the perceived wealth, with Portugal never appearing on their radar.

 The experience of Portugal refugees shows that this Western European country could soon be center stage in terms of migrant numbers.
-Portugal is ramping up preparations to accept thousands more immigrants and sees the refugee crisis as an opportunity to grow its population and economy.
+Portugal is ramping up preparations to accept thousands of more immigrants and sees the refugee crisis as an opportunity to grow its population and economy.
 These facts about Portugal refugees prove that Portugal is a country refugees should be seeking.

 – Sophie Casimes